redhat-marketplace/redhat-marketplace-operator/v2/README.md

 To plan for disaster recovery, note the PhysicalVolumeClaims `rhm-data-service-rhm-data-service-N`.
 - In connected environments, MeterReport data upload attempts occur hourly, and are then removed from data-service.
 There is a low risk of losing much unreported data.
-- In an airgap environment, MeterReport data must be pulled from data-service and uploaded manually using `datactl`.
+- In an airgap environment, MeterReport data must be pulled from data-service and uploaded manually using [datactl](https://github.com/redhat-marketplace/datactl/).
 To prevent data loss in a disaster scenario, the data-service volumes should be considered in a recovery plan.

 ### Subscription Config